 Additionally, Gallup reports that managers are responsible for at least 70% of the variance in their employees’ engagement.
 Employees whose managers regularly communicate with them are nearly three times more engaged than those with managers who don’t regularly communicate.
 43% of highly engaged employees receive feedback at least once a week.
 Employee reviews should be happening more often while taking less time to complete.
 When performance reviews happen often it increases employee engagement, reduces turnover, and increases company productivity.

 Take a look at our 17 compelling performance management statistics and see the direct correlation to employee engagement:

-45% of HR leaders do not think annual performance reviews are an accurate appraisal for employee’s work.
+45% of HR leaders do not think annual performance reviews are an accurate appraisal of employee’s work.
 (Source)

 Managers who received feedback on their strengths showed 8.9% greater profitability.
 (Source)

-Companies who implement regular employee feedback have turnover rates that are 14.9% lower than for employees who receive no feedback.
+Companies that implement regular employee feedback have turnover rates that are 14.9% lower than for employees who receive no feedback.
 (Source)